 - Pros: An easy-to-use search tab for quick access to information.

-Once a customer receives hands-on support and onboarding from our Client Success Team and all apps and files are connected to Capacity, we also offer a support center similar to that of Freshdesk.
+Customers receive hands-on support and onboarding from Capacity’s Client Success Team when connecting all apps and files.
+The platform also offers a support center similar to that of Freshdesk.
 The main difference lies in the fact that Capacity’s search tool is built with NLP algorithms to understand what users are asking even if there is a spelling error or contextual difference.
 If there are further questions, customers can get answers from a human-in-the-loop or live agent.

-When it comes to comparing these helpdesk tools, it’s clear that both are stable and well known in the industry for offering customer self-service, social self-service, and helpdesk benefits.
+When it comes to comparing Freshdesk vs. Zendesk, it’s clear that both platforms are stable and well known in the industry for offering customer self-service, social self-service, and helpdesk benefits.

-- Its knowledge management system is often praised for its customizability and enterprise-friendly pricing.
+- Its knowledge management system offers customizability and enterprise-friendly pricing plans.

-- Existing knowledge held within Google Documents can be added to the knowledge base.
+- You can add existing knowledge held within Google Documents to the knowledge base.

 - Dozens of popular apps are already available within the App Marketplace, making helpdesk deployment easier for most organizations.